saadelkenawy/ocp-vcenter-ansible/README.md

 ### Play 1 — vCenter Provisioning (localhost)

 #### Phase 0 — Create VM Folder
-Creates the `NBE-OCP` VM folder in the vCenter datacenter if it does not already exist.
+Creates the `Pro-OCP` VM folder in the vCenter datacenter if it does not already exist.

 #### Phase 1 — Create All VMs
 Iterates over the `vms` list in `vars.yml` and creates each VM using `community.vmware.vmware_guest`.
 For each VM, the task: